ska-telescope/ansible-playbooks/docs/src/playbooks/kubernetes.md

 ## Skampi

-It is possible to install the integration environment locally with minikube (**CHANGE USER AND PASSWORD**).
+It is possible to install the integration environment locally with minikube (**CHANGE USER AND PASSWORD**), as well as deploy the SKA MPI project (the MVP), by running a playbook or calling `make skampi`.

-Call the following command:
+The make target calls the playbook for setting up the skampi repository, with additional parameters already passed from the rules (or PrivateRules.mak, if you've set it up).

 ```
 ansible-playbook -i hosts deploy_skampi.yml